Cyphrme/Style/README.md

 **General Rules:**

 - #1 rule: Be consistent.
 - Do your best to continue using the style in which a project was originally written.
 - For languages like Go, use the standard tooling for formatting which would be go fmt in this case.
 - If you still think it best to change the style of an existing project, try to make the style changes to the whole project.
 Under the extraordinary circumstance that is not reasonably possible keep your style changes to limited to specific files and leaves comments explaining your reasoning.
 - Don't be the cause of unneeded mixed styles.
 - When using a framework, using an alternative style is permitted as long as there is a clear distinction where the framework ends and your work begins.

 ###Formatting
 ####White Space
 White space is usually good and should be used to make code more readable.

-Typically, two lines between function/methods, one line in between blocks of code as desired.
+Typically, one line between function/methods, one line in between blocks of code as desired.

 ####Optional formatting
 Braces and semicolons are required where optional.